Back

 In Tyler, Texas, short-term rental rules are regulated by the City of Tyler's Code of Ordinances.
 These rules are designed to ensure the safety and well-being of both hosts and guests.
 Hosts are required to obtain a permit and adhere to specific safety and zoning regulations.
 Some of the key rules include a maximum occupancy limit of two adults per bedroom, plus two additional adults, a minimum stay requirement of two nights, and the necessity to provide a contact person available 24/7 to respond to complaints or emergencies.

 Additionally, hosts are required to provide a copy of the City's short-term rental rules to guests.
-It's important to note that the best way to fully understand these rules is to directly contact the local government for a comprehensive list of the legal restrictions1.
+It's important to note that the best way to fully understand these rules is to directly contact the local government for a comprehensive list of the legal restrictions.

 Does Tyler strictly enforce STR rules?”
 Is Tyler Airbnb friendly?

 In Tyler, Texas, the City's regulations for short-term rentals, including Airbnb, are enforced to ensure compliance with safety and zoning requirements.
-Hosts are required to obtain a permit and adhere to specific rules, such as a maximum occupancy limit and a minimum stay requirement1.
+Hosts are required to obtain a permit and adhere to specific rules, such as a maximum occupancy limit and a minimum stay requirement.

 While the city is considered Airbnb-friendly, it does enforce these regulations.
 Hosts operating in Tyler should be aware of the importance of compliance with the local STR rules to avoid potential penalties.